 What is green, looks like something illegal at a quick glance, and drives cats insane?
-Well, if your answer was anything other than catnip… I’d like to know what it was you were thinking of!
-Yes, catnip, that glorious green herb that seems to make everycat think it is swimming in a sea of brightly colored mice and canned food.
+Well if your answer was anything other than catnip, I’d like to know what it was you were thinking of!
+Catnip, that glorious green herb that seems to make every cat think it is swimming in a sea of brightly colored mice and canned food.
 So what is catnip and why does it drive cats crazy?

 This is not the case when the nip is directly ingested.
 When a cat eats the nip he or she will become very passive and mellow.
 Not all cats act the same from the scent.
 Most cats will become hyperactive and sporadic, while others will become paranoid and aggressive.
 As kittens, until they reach 3 to 6 months old, they do not have the sensitivity to the herb and will not react.
 Some adult cats never grow this gene and simply do not respond to the herb at all.
 Cats can not overdose on catnip, so do not worry about giving them too much.
 However, they only need about a teaspoon at a time to get going.
 The “high” only lasts 5 to 15 minutes, then the stimulation weakens and catnip loses its effects after about 30 minutes to an hour.

-1.)
-Catnip, in oil form, is a natural repellent to flies, mosquitoes and several other irritating pests.
+In oil form, catnip is a natural repellent to flies, mosquitoes, and several other irritating pests.

-3.)
-Catnip is used as herbal medicine for humans in tea form to treat colds, infections, toothaches and headaches.
+It is used as herbal medicine for humans in tea form to treat colds, infections, toothaches, and headaches.

-7.)
-Much like effects of euphoric drugs on humans, the catnip high is followed by loss of energy, drowsiness and sleepiness.
+Much like effects of euphoric drugs on humans, the catnip high is followed by loss of energy, drowsiness, and sleepiness.

 There are many ways for your cat to enjoy catnip.
 Read more about them here: Different Types Of Catnip